TogAr2/MinestomPvP/README.md

 To disable attack cooldown for a player and set their attack damage to the legacy value, use `PvpExtension.setLegacyAttack(player, true)`.
 To enable the cooldown again and set the attack damage to the new value, use `false` instead of `true`.

+#### Knockback

+A lot of servers like to customize their 1.8 knockback.
+It is also possible to do so with this extension.
+In `EntityKnockbackEvent`, you can set a `LegacyKnockbackSettings` object.
+It contains information about how the knockback is calculated.
+A builder is obtainable by using `LegacyKnockbackSettings.builder()`.
+For more information, check the [config of BukkitOldCombatMechanics](https://github.com/kernitus/BukkitOldCombatMechanics/blob/d222286fd84fe983fdbdff79699182837871ab9b/src/main/resources/config.yml#L279).

 ### Integration

 To integrate this extension into your minestom server, you may have to tweak a little bit to make sure everything works correctly.